gbv/validation-server/README.md

 ## Background

-Large parts of practical data science or other data processing work is spent by cleaning dirty data.
-To detect errors in data or to ensure that data is good enough, it must be **validated** against some critera.
-A **data format** is a set of digital objects (aka records) that meet some defined criteria.
-This application helps to check whether records conform to known data formats.
-[Validation errors](#validation-errors) show when and how a format is violated so data can be cleaned or rejected.

-### Formats
+### Data Formats

-Data formats are described as JSON Object with keys:
+Data formats supported by validation server are described as JSON Object with:

-- `id` mandatory format identifier
+- `id` mandatory local format identifier
 - `title` optional title
-- `short` optional short title
+- `short` optional short title (abbreviation or acronym)
+- `description` optional short textual description or definition
 - `url` optional URL with information about the format
-- `description` optional short textual description
 - `wikidata` optional Wikidata identifier of the format
 - `mimetype` optional content type
 - `base` optional identifier of a base format (e.g. `json` for JSON-based formats)
-- `versions` an optional object with format versions, each with
+- `versions` an optional object with format versions, the keys used as version identifier (is `default` if unknown) and each values an object with:
-  - `schemas` an optional object with schemas, each with
+    - `schemas` an optional array with schemas, each an object with:
         - `type` mandatory schema type (identifier of a schema language, e.g. `json-schema`)
-    - `url` where to retrieve the schema file from (optional)
+        - `url` optional URL to retrieve the schema file from
         - `value` schema as string (mandatory if no `url` given)
-- `restricts` identifier of base format(s) of formats defined by this schema language (only for [schema formats](#schema-languages))

- of the base format that is tailored by the schema language (e.g. regular expressions are for character sequences)

-A JSON Schema of this object is included in the configuration schema at [`config/format-schema.json`](config/format-schema.json).
+This meta-format is defined as **Data About Data Formats** with a JSON Schema at <https://format.gbv.de/validate/format-schema.json>.

-API endpoint [/formats](#get-formats) can be used to list formats supported by an instance of validation server.
+API endpoint [/formats](#get-formats) or [command line argument](#command-line-interface) `--list` return data formats supported by an instance of validation server.

-By default all schema languages and the data formats `json`, `isbn`, and `regexp` are supported.

 ### Schema Languages

-Schem languages (also known as schema formats or schema types) are data formats used to define other data formats.
+Schema languages (also known as schema formats or schema types) are data formats used to define other data formats.
 Formats defined by a schema language all share a common base format.
 For instance JSON Schema is a schema language to define JSON-based formats, XML Schema is a schema language to define XML-based formats, and regular expressions can be used as schema language to describe character-based formats.

-Schema languages must reference this base formats with description key `restricts`.
+Schema languages supported by validation server are described as [data formats](#data-formats) with additional mandatory keys `restricts` referencing the common base format(s).

 The following schema languages are supported for validation of other formats.
-The list is available via API endpoint [/languages](#get-languages) and the languages are also included as formats via API endpoint [/formats](#get-formats):
+The list is available via API endpoint [/languages](#get-languages):

 - JSON Schema (`json-schema`)
   - Supports `draft-04`, `draft-06`, and `draft-07`